-2. Snorkel at Baby Beach
+3. Get Some Sun at Baby Beach

 Baby Beach, and the beaches that border it on either side, are some of the nicest, least crowded white sand beaches on Aruba.
 They’re also a favorite for snorkeling, swimming, and basking in the sun.
 You’ll find this one on the south side of the island.